Index theory of uniform pseudodifferential operators: Final remarks and open questions

 \begin{question} Is there a geometric picture of uniform $K$-homology that coincides with the analytic one on simplicial complexes of bounded geometry? \end{question}

 A complete proof that geometric $K$-homology coincides on finite CW-complexes with analytic $K$-homology was given by Baum, Higson and Schick in \cite{baum_higson_schick}.
 But this proof relies on a comparison of these theories with topological $K$-homology, i.e., with the homology theory defined by the $K$-theory spectrum.
-So their proof does unfortunately not generalize to our uniform setting; at least not directly.
+And this is now exactly the connection of Question \ref{ques:geom_pic} to Question \ref{ques:uniform_theory}.